ziliHarvey/CNN-for-Airfoil/README.md

 # CNN-based aerodynamics parameters prediction method
 CNN for airfoil lift-to-drag-ratio prediction

-This repository contains data, code, and results for implementing a airfoil lift-to-drag ratio prediction method based on Convolutional Neural Network.
+This repository contains data, code, and results for implementing an airfoil lift-to-drag ratio prediction method based on Convolutional Neural Network.
 The network model can take into cnn model `the airfoil contour` and predict its `areodynamics parameters` such as lift-to-drag ratio.
 ## _What we achieved:_
 **Data Pre-processing:** raw_data_parsing.py provided a way to transform the inconsistent raw coordinates data into dimension-unified matrices, this actually gives birth to a new easy-to-process upgraded version of UIUC dataset.
 **Model building:**   This CNN models runs 5000 times faster than commercial CFD software with relative low error (i.e Test MSE 0.36 after 200 epoch's training)